amperser/proselint/proselint/demo.md

 let's look for an acquiror
 i wonder what tort-feasor means
 Get that off of me before I catch on fire!
+There are many a person I have met and worked with who simply deride themselves into taking some action

 # Mixed metaphors
 Get ready: button your seatbelts.